Fast Change Identification in Multi-Play Bandits and its Applications in Wireless Networks: Introduction

+Contrary to most non-stationary bandit algorithms, in several applications, the agent can possibly select multiple arms simultaneously.
+In such cases, the agent may either have access to the individual rewards of the arms played or a function of the rewards.
+For example, authors in \cite{ahmad2009multi} explored a wireless communication setup where a user can select multiple channels to sense and access simultaneously.
+Similarly, in portfolio optimization~\cite{liu2012learning} multiple plays refers to investing in multiple financial instruments simultaneously.
+However, to the best of our knowledge, none of the existing works investigate multiple simultaneous plays under a changing environment.

 In contrast to this we propose an algorithm based on grouped probing of the arms that identifies the arm that has undergone a change in its mean.
-We investigate the conditions under which the proposed algorithm achieves superior regret guarantees than \texttt{ADSWITCH}.
+We investigate the conditions under which the proposed algorithm achieves superior regret guarantees than the state-of-the-art algorithms.